heremaps/here-data-sdk-cpp/docs/dataservice-read-from-stream-layer-example.md

 Before you run the example project, authorize to the HERE platform:

 1. On the [Apps & keys](https://platform.here.com/admin/apps) page, copy your application access key ID and access key secret.

-   For instructions on how to get the access key ID and access key secret, see the [Get Credentials](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) section in the Terms and Permissions User Guide.
+   For instructions on how to get the access key ID and access key secret, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

 2. In `examples/main.cpp`, replace the placeholders with your access key ID, access key secret, and Here Resource Name (HRN) of the catalog.
    **Note:**  You can also specify these values using the command line options.